 Since wind resources cannot be dispatched on demand, PJM rules previously required that the unforced capacity of wind resources be derated to 20 percent of nameplate capacity until actual generation data are available.
-Beginning with Queue U, PJM derated wind resources to 13 percent of nameplate capacity until there was operational data to support a different conclusion.62 PJM derated solar resources to 38 percent of nameplate capacity.
+Beginning with Queue U, PJM derated wind resources to 13 percent of nameplate capacity until there was operational data to support a different conclusion.
+PJM derated solar resources to 38 percent of nameplate capacity.
 Effective June 1, 2017, PJM adjusted the derates of wind and solar resources.
 The capacity factor derates for wind resources are dependent on the wind farm locations and have an average derate of 16.2 percent.
 The capacity factor derates for solar resources are dependent on the solar installation type and have an average derate of 46.7 percent.

 Beginning with the 2023/2024 Delivery Year, unforced capacity for intermittent resources and limited duration resources are determined by PJM's effective load carrying capability (ELCC) analysis.
 The PJM ELCC analysis will determine capacity derates by resource class for each Delivery Year.
 The unforced capacity derate for a specific resource will equal the product of the ELCC class rating and a resource specific performance factor.
-The 2026/2027 ELCC class rating for wind resources is 13.0 percent, for solar resources with tracking panels is 45.0 percent and for solar resources with fixed panels is 33.0 percent.63 The ELCC class rating for battery or energy storage resources replaces the 10 hour rule that was previously used to determine the unforced capacity value for an energy storage resource.
+The 2025/2026 ELCC class rating for wind resources is 35.0 percent, for solar resources with tracking panels is 14.0 percent and for solar resources with fixed panels is 9.0 percent.
+The ELCC class rating for battery or energy storage resources replaces the 10 hour rule that was previously used to determine the unforced capacity value for an energy storage resource.
 PJM defined four different energy storage classes differentiated by duration.
-The ELCC class rating is 77.0 percent for storage resources that can continuously generate energy at the nameplate capacity for four hours (four hour storage).
-The ELCC class rating is 94.0 percent for six hour storage and 100 percent for 8 hour storage and 10 hour storage.64 Using the ELCC derate factors, based on the derating of 42,838.7 MW of wind resources to 5,569.0 MW, 122,449.2 MW of solar resources to 55,102.2 MW, 36,995.6 MW of solar + storage resources to 16,648.0 MW, 209.0 MW of solar + wind resources to 94.1 MW, 150.0 MW of wind + storage resources to 19.5 MW and 55,103.8
+The ELCC class rating is 59.0 percent for storage resources that can continuously generate energy at the nameplate capacity for four hours (four hour storage).
+The ELCC class rating is 67.0 percent for six hour storage

-61 This data includes only projects with a status of active, under construction, or suspended.
+This data includes only projects with a status of active, under construction, or suspended.

-62 See "PJM Manual 14B: PJM Region Transmission Planning Process," Rev. 55 (Dec.
+See "PJM Manual 14B: PJM Region Transmission Planning Process," Rev. 55 (Dec.
 20, 2023).